 *Please Note: You will need to arrange your own transport to/from Argentine Experience (transfers are not included).
 (This service is on a group basis.)

 In the morning, you will be picked up at your hotel in Buenos Aires and transferred to the airport in good time to board your domestic flight to Iguazu.
-Upon arrival in Iguazu, you will be picked up at the airport and transferred to your hotel.
+Upon arrival in Iguazu, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 The waterfalls of Iguazu are located in northern Argentina, near the border of Paraguay and Brazil.
 They are made up of 275 falls, some up to 80 meters high.
 The 1,000 meter foot bridge on the Argentinian side will lead you to the largest of the falls, La Garganta de Diablo, the Devil's Throat.
 You can hike the trails on the Argentinean side as well as the Brazilian side.
 Both sides offer exceptional views of the majestic waterfalls.